HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 ### On-boarding

-1. To apply for access to the HPI test environment complete and submit the [Register your Interest / Access a Test Environment](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/41) form.
+1. To apply for access to the HPI test environment complete and submit the [Register your Interest / Access a Test Environment](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/41) form or email [integration@health.govt.nz](mailto:integration@health.govt.nz) and the Integration team will send you the relevant forms to complete.
 2. You may be requested to complete an additional security questionnaire.

-3. The Ministry will issue credentials for the testing endpoint.
+3. Submit the forms or send the forms back to [integration@health.govt.nz](mailto:integration@health.govt.nz)
+4. You will receive your credentials in seperate emails, one of which has a blank subject.
+5. You will also recieve the access token url, provided scopes, and the UAT endpoint.
+6. Complete your development and testing.

-4. Submit the results of the compliance tests using the [Apply for Product Certification](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/34) form or submit the results of the compliance tests below to [integration@health.govt.nz](mailto:integration@health.govt.nz).
+7. Submit the results of the compliance tests using the [Apply for Product Certification](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/34) form or submit the results of the compliance tests below to [integration@health.govt.nz](mailto:integration@health.govt.nz).

-5. The Ministry will issue a compliance test report.
+8. The integration team will issue a compliance test report.
+Your application will receive certification to be used in production or additional requirements will need to be met.

-6. Each organisation using your application with HPI integrated services must apply individually for access to the production environment by completing the [Become a Registered User of a Certified Product](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/43) form.
+9. Each organisation using your application with HPI integrated services must apply individually for access to the production environment by completing the [Become a Registered User of a Certified Product](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/43) form or https://www.health.govt.nz/our-work/health-identity/health-provider-index/hpi-information-health-providers

 ### Compliance testing